phalcon/documentation/docs/api/phalcon_contracts.md

 ): string;
 ```

-Generates SQL to query foreign keys on a table
+Generates SQL to query foreign keys on a table.

+The base adapter consumes the result as `FETCH_NUM` rows by position:
+index 1 the local column, index 2 the constraint name, index 3 the
+referenced schema, index 4 the referenced table, and index 5 the
+referenced column.

 #### `dropColumn()` { #contractsdbdialect-dropcolumn }